andrewmatlock/Indux/development/docs/getting-started/introduction.md

 ---

 ## Core Features
-- Alpine JS plugins for essential features like components & routing, content collections, color modes, localization, icons, and more.
+- Alpine JS plugins for essential features like components & routing, data sources, color modes, localization, icons, and more.
 - CSS stylesheets for normalization, pre-styled HTML elements, utility classes, and global theme management.
 Fully compatible with Tailwind v4+.
 - Accessibility, i18n, SEO, and app-ready.
 - Centralized project configuration in a `manifest.json`.